nobu-maeda/n3xb/specs/maker-note/maker-note.md

 ### Obligations

-All Maker obligation tags will be under tag name #m, and all Taker obligation tags will be under the tag name #t.
+All Maker obligation tags will be under tag name `#m`, and all Taker obligation tags will be under the tag name `#t`.
 When a specific is specified, the more generic tags shall also be included.
 Multiple obligations can be specified at the same time, including both Bitcoin and fiat (imagine someone wanting to sell USD for either Bitcoin or Euros, etc).

 At the n3xB level, only the trade intent at the user level will be conveyed.
 More specific parameters, like the Bitcoin Script Sig that might be used (P2PKH, P2WPKH, specific mutli-sig scheme, Lightning hold invoice vs regular invoice, etc), which are typically not what an end user specifies and are aware of, will be the responsibility of the trade engines.

-Bitcoin Obligation tag values are prefixed with `ob-bitcoin`.
-For now only 2 further specific tags can be specified for on-chain and through Lightning Network.
+Bitcoin obligation tag values are prefixed with `ob-bitcoin`.
+For now only 2 further specific tags can be specified - for on-chain and through Lightning Network.

 | `ob-bitcoin` prefix | description                    |
 | ------------------- | ------------------------------ |
 | `onchain`           | Bitcoin on-chain               |
 | `lightning`         | Bitcoin thru Lightning Network |

-Fiat Obligation tag values are prefixed with `ob-fiat`.
-This is followed by the [ISO 4217 currency codes](https://www.iso.org/iso-4217-currency-codes.html), separated by a `-`, and then the payment method codes as found in [Bisq's PaymentMethod.java](https://github.com/bisq-network/bisq/blob/4f1f6898b8b02dd4ad67042fc814c9e05285f8a8/core/src/main/java/bisq/core/payment/payload/PaymentMethod.java), separated also by a `-`.
+Fiat obligation tag values are prefixed with `ob-fiat`.
+This is followed by the [ISO 4217 currency codes](https://www.iso.org/iso-4217-currency-codes.html), separated by a `-`, and then the payment method codes as found in Bisq's [PaymentMethod.java](https://github.com/bisq-network/bisq/blob/4f1f6898b8b02dd4ad67042fc814c9e05285f8a8/core/src/main/java/bisq/core/payment/payload/PaymentMethod.java), separated also by a `-`.
 Not all currency/payment method combinations might actually be usable in reality, but the protocol nevertheless support the ability for a client to express and query any combinations that can be specified.

 | `ob-fiat` prefix examples | description                                           |
 | ------------------------- | ----------------------------------------------------- |